abhinav4848/Obsidian-Medicine/coeliac disease.md

 ![[coeliac disease- dermatitis herpetiformis.png]]

 # Test for antibody
 Eat gluten for at least 6 weeks before being tested.
 Else Gluten-free diet can result false negative results.
 This is important because if patient doesn't have coeliac, it'll be quite restrictive to their lifestyle to avoid gluten for no reason.

 tTG- IgA (test of choice)
 +
-Absolute IgA: Needed to look for selective IgA deficiency, which would give a false-negative coeliac result.
+**Absolute IgA**: Needed to look for selective IgA deficiency, which would give a false-negative coeliac result.
 Some patients have low IgA so for all patients, also do absolute IgA count to rule out Celiac with low IgA.

 if there is confirmed IgA deficiency but coeliac still suspected, test for:
 - IgG endomyseal antibodies (EMA),